wso2-attic/ballerina-integrator/README.md

         // Implementation
     }

-    documentation { value: "Resource that handles the HTTP POST requests that are directed to the path '/orders' to create a new Order." }
+    // Resource that handles the HTTP POST requests that are directed to the path
+    // '/orders' to create a new Order.
     @http:ResourceConfig {
         methods: ["POST"],
         path: "/order"